smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - J. Zachary Pike, read 13 times

 **TOTAL**: 924 total authors read, with 543 unique.
+427 authors were used only once for this square.

 ### 12. Set in the Middle East